 It seems like 2019 has been the Year of the Ransomware attack in healthcare.
-According to McAfee’s August Threat Report, ransomware attacks grew by 118% in the first quarter of 2019, and healthcare was the second most targeted industry.
+According to McAfee’s August Threat Report, ransomware attacks grew by 118 percent in the first quarter of 2019, and healthcare was the second most targeted industry.
 (It “lost out” to the Public Sector.)

 In 2019, ransomware attacks have severely disrupted necessary medical services at hospitals such as Campbell County Health in Wyoming.
-They’ve also driven at least two providers out of business permanently: Wood Ranch Medical in Simi Valley, CA and Brookside ENT and Hearing Center in Battle Creek, MI.
+They’ve also driven at least two providers out of business permanently: Wood Ranch Medical in Simi Valley, California, and Brookside ENT and Hearing Center in Battle Creek, Michigan.

 But ransomware attacks aren’t the only way hackers target medical providers.
-Another money-making scheme is on the rise, but it isn’t getting the attention it deserves: the BEC.
+Another money-making scheme is on the rise, but it isn’t getting the attention it deserves: the Business Email Compromise (BEC).

 What is a BEC attack?

 BEC attacks often start out with a simple phishing scheme designed to gain access to account credentials, often those of someone in a position of authority.
 The hacker then sends fraudulent emails impersonating the owner of the hacked account to achieve their aims.